Kindred87/bomstrip/readme.md

 # bomtrim

-Utility library that removes byte-order marks so you don't have to!
+A tiny utility that removes byte order marks so you don't have to!

+Byte order marks are special unicode characters prefixed to text files, such as \uFEFF.

 <br>